 And the biggest problem with flying indoors?
 Increased risk of magnetic interference.
 To avoid magnetic interference problems, you’ll need to turn off all sensors, obstacle avoidance and visual positioning, as well as forego IMU and compass calibration.
 Basically, you’ll be flying in all manual mode, which is incredibly difficult for most pilots.

-And even if you are outdoors, you aren’t totally obstacle-free; avoid areas with a large number of mature trees, and areas with low-hanging wires.
+One more note of caution: even if you are outdoors, you aren’t totally obstacle-free.
+Avoid areas with a large number of mature trees, and areas with low-hanging wires.
 For the best results, choose open outdoor areas, including countryside or island settings, like this beach wedding:

 Don’t be afraid to say “No” to gigs at potentially unsafe locations.